OpenImageDebugger/OpenImageDebugger/README.md

 By default, the `PREFIX` variable is `/usr/local`.

-#### Loading pugin: GDB/Other IDEs
+#### Loading pugin

-If you are not using QtCreator, simply edit the `~/.gdbinit` file (create it if it doesn't exist) and append the following line:
+In order to load the GDB-ImageWatch plugin, simply edit the `~/.gdbinit` file (create it if it doesn't exist) and append the following line:

     source /path/to/gdb-imagewatch/gdb-imagewatch.py